 We are pleased to present to you this year's annual water quality report.
-This report is a snapshot of last year's water quality covering all testing performed between January 1 and December 31, 2023.
-Included are details about your sources of water and how it compares to standards set by the regulatory agencies.
-Our goal is to provide you with a safe and dependable supply of drinking water that meets or exceeds all regulatory standards now and into the future.
-As we face new challenges to the safety and quality of our drinking water, we are committed to improving our source water protection and adopting new methods and processes that will ensure water quality.
-As always, please remember that we are here to answer any questions or concerns regarding your water.
+This report is a snapshot of last year's water quality covering all testing performed between January 1 and December 31, 2024.
+Included are details about your source of water, what it contains, and how it compares to standards set by regulatory agencies.
+Our constant goal is to provide you with a safe and dependable supply of drinking water that meets or exceeds all regulatory standards now and into the future.
+As we continue to face new challenges to the safety and quality of our drinking water, we wanted you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
+We are committed to ensuring the quality of your water and providing you with this information, because informed customers are our best allies.